isomerpages/mlaw-corp/pages/previous-amendments.md

 ---
 layout: simple-page
 title: Previous amendments to the Conveyancing and Law of Property (Conveyancing) Rules
-permalink: /previous-amendments/
+permalink: /about-us/what-we-do/previous-amendments/
+breadcrumb: Previous Amendments
-breadcrumb: What We Do
+second_nav_title: What We Do
 ---

 Previous amendments to the Conveyancing and Law of Property (Conveyancing) Rules